DavidR91/nomad-quickstart/README.md

 * 4646 and 4647 will be mapped to ephemeral ports on your localhost
 * On first start, the server **auto-generates certificates**.
 To get the keys view the top of  `docker logs nomad`
+* ACL bootstrapping is performed on first start too.
+To get the bootstrap key view the tail of the log briefly after startup
-* The mTLS configuration and data are persisted to a volume
+* The mTLS configuration, ACL configuration and data are persisted to a volume

 By default the server does not `verify_https_client` - this is so you can test out the web UI more easily